 Temporary Glass Painting Task

 If your paint project is temporary, you must use washable window paints or tempera paint.
-It is safe for your kids so if you paint with your kid, you should use this paint.
+This type is safe for kids, so if you’re planning to paint with your children, I highly recommend it.

-It has a matte finish and can dry within 20 minutes and you can also wash it with warm water.
+It has a matte finish and can dry within 20 minutes.
+You can also wash it with warm water.

 Semi-Permanent Glass Painting Task